-- Grind the cashew nuts, almonds and pistachios to fine powder consistency.
+- Grind the cashew nuts, almonds, and pistachios to a fine powder consistency.

-- Get this powder in a bowl, and add water, chopped coriander, red chilli powder and salt in it.
+- Get this powder in a bowl, and add water, chopped coriander, red chili powder and salt in it.

 - Mix it nicely and use for your stuffing.